abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter14.md

 Well, in fact, there is.
 Equanimity is the refinement that allows us to be drawn towards true peace.

-18\.
-What is the difference between *piti* and sukha?
+Q: What is the difference between *pīti* and sukha?

-These are qualities that usually arise in meditation as we develop a continuity of awareness and the mind becomes more and more settled, composed, and unified.
-The description of the first jhāna, or stage of absorption, includes *vitakka-vicara*, or directed thought and evaluation, *piti*, sukha, and *ekaggata*, which is unification of mind.
+A: These are qualities that usually arise in meditation as we develop a continuity of awareness and the mind becomes more and more settled, composed, and unified.
+The description of the first jhāna, or stage of absorption, includes *vitakka-vicāra*, or directed thought and evaluation, *pīti*, sukha, and *ekaggatā*, which is unification of mind.

-*Piti* is usually translated as joy and sukha as happiness.
+*Pīti* is usually translated as joy and sukha as happiness.
 The classic description from the *Visuddhimagga* is a very good illustration of the difference between the two.
 The image is of a person walking through an area of wilderness with no source of water or shade, so that there is an